 Shareholders within the charge to UK corporation tax which are "small companies" (for the purposes of UK taxation of dividends legislation) will not generally expect to be subject to UK tax on dividends from the Company.
 Other corporate Shareholders (within the charge to UK corporation tax) will not be subject to tax on dividends from the Company provided the dividends fall within an exempt class and certain conditions are met.
-In general, a majority of dividends received by corporate Shareholders will fall within an exempt class.
-Examples of dividends that fall within exempt classes include dividends paid on shares that are non-redeemable ordinary shares, and dividends paid to a person holding less than 10 per cent. of the issued share capital of the Company (or any class of that share capital), and who would be entitled to less than ten per cent. of the profits or assets of the Company available for distribution.
+In general, a majority of dividends that fall within exempt classes include dividends paid on shares that are non-redeemable ordinary shares, and dividends paid to a person holding less than 10 per cent. of the issued share capital of the Company (or any class of that share capital), and who would be entitled to less than ten per cent. of the profits or assets of the Company available for distribution.